Best & Worst Days of the Week to Do Disneyland & Disney California Adventure in 2026

 Confused yet?!
 An illustrative example of times when weekends are likely to be worse would be mid-November or early December–windows when there are no adjacent holidays or school breaks.
 By contrast, the Monday or Tuesday of Thanksgiving week will almost certainly be busier than the Sunday immediately before that Monday, or the Sunday after it.
 (Does that make a bit more sense?)

-Finally, there is one more caveat we have to add.
+Finally, there is one more caveat.
 Disneyland often only has nighttime spectaculars with pyro on Friday through Sunday nights.
 This means a couple of things, with the obvious being that you should do one of these days if you want to see the nighttime spectacular ‘with fireworks’ instead of ‘with projections.’

 The other is that there’s a ton more congestion around Main Street USA on these nights, as far more people want to see the ‘with fireworks’ version.
 So even though weekends are typically less busy, you will encounter the worst ‘feels like’ crowds of the entire week on and around Main Street around the fireworks.
 (Conversely, rides have lower wait times shortly before, during, and after the fireworks on those nights because a large number of guests are congregating in a few areas for fireworks.)